jpschewe/fll-sw/src/main/documentation/developer/DeveloperInformation.md

 Everything that the software needs is integrated into the build as much as possible, so that the user can just download a release and go.

+## Minimize javascript libraries

+Avoid pulling in javascript libraries with lots of dependencies.
+Right now there is an effort go remove jQuery from most pages now that vanilla javascript can do most everything that jQuery was used for in the past.

 # Making a release